protocolbuffers/protobuf/protoc-artifacts/README.md

 with x86_64, and do cross-compilation for other platforms.

 ### Tips for building for Linux
-We build on Centos 6.9 to provide a good compatibility for not very new systems.
+We build on Debian 9 with cross-compile toolchains for our target architectures.
 We have provided a ``Dockerfile`` under this directory to build the environment.
 It has been tested with Docker 1.6.1.

 To build a image: